sandeepsa1/dsa/README.md

 String transformation generally refers to the process of converting one string into another, converting string to integer or vice versa, changing case, etc.
   - String to Integer (atoi)
   - Integer to String (itoa)

+### 05-trie-based-algorithms
+Trie-based algorithms uses adata structure called a Trie or prefix tree to efficiently store and retrieve strings, typically used for solving problems related to searching, prefix matching, and autocomplete functionalities.
+  - Trie Construction
+  - Autocomplete
+  - Longest Common Prefix